FINANCE & FEE-HELP

 Full-time domestic students at Morling may qualify for Youth Allowance, Austudy, or Abstudy student payments offered through Centrelink.

-Centrelink funding is presently available for Morling’s awards in Counselling and Australian College of Theology awards, including undergraduate diplomas and advanced diplomas, undergraduate degrees, graduate certificates, graduate diplomas, the Master of Divinity, the Master of Arts (Theology) and the Master of Arts (Ministry).
+Centrelink funding is presently available for Morling’s awards in Counselling and Australian College of Theology awards, including undergraduate diplomas and advanced diplomas, undergraduate degrees, graduate certificates, graduate diplomas, the Master of Divinity, the Master of Ministry, the Master of Arts (Theology) and the Master of Arts (Ministry).
 This includes the combined undergraduate diplomas, combined undergraduate advanced diplomas, and combined undergraduate degree.

 Internal and Audit studies at Morling do not qualify for Centrelink funding.
 And payments are not available to International Students.

 Prospective students are encouraged to review their options and eligibility by visiting the Centrelink website for more information.